OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

     kubectl create -f cnawebapp-loadbalancer.yaml

-Upon successful deployment of `yelb`, the TF should have assigned each pod with a unique IP addresses and they must be listening to their own respective ports.
+Upon successful deployment of `yelb`, the OpenSDN should have assigned each pod with a unique IP addresses and they must be listening to their own respective ports.
 To verify the deployment, in the Target Node:

     #Check that all ports have their own IP address:
     kubectl get pods -o wide